Anki vs Quizlet: Best Flashcard App for Studying [2026]

 - Value customization: card types, field layouts, CSS styling, JavaScript add-ons

-- Prefer open-source software you can trust not to disappear or change terms
+- Prefer open-source software you can trust, especially with AnkiHub stewardship

 - Have the patience to climb the learning curve once for years of payoff